Comparison of Methods that Combine Multiple Randomized Trials to Estimate Heterogeneous Treatment Effects: Simulation Setup

-From the above setups, there were five standard deviation pairs for the trial effects, and two functional forms for $m$ and $\tau$, therefore yielding 10 total scenarios.

-We then included one other scenario (2) to see how the methods would perform when the functional form of the CATE itself differed across trials - a particularly challenging situation for pooling.
+We then included some variations of the above setup to assess method performance under different adjustments.
+The first was including one other scenario (2) to see how the methods would perform when the functional form of the CATE itself differed across trials -- a particularly challenging situation for pooling.
 For this scenario, we used the same form for $Y_i$ as in Equation (\ref{outcome}), and now we set $m$ and $\tau$ to be such that $m$ is linear and $\tau$ depends on study: and where $g(x)$ is as previously defined.

+We also added settings with variation in the trial sample sizes.
+One new option involved one large trial (n=1000) and the rest smaller (n=200).
+The second new setting had half of the trials with n=500 and the other half with n=200.
+We assessed performance for these sample size adjustments under scenarios 1a, 1b, and 2 with trial main and interaction coefficient standard deviations of 1 and 0.5, respectively.

+We then investigated the impact of covariate shift on method performance.
+In particular, we generated the data such that all even numbered studies had $X_1$ with mean 0 as above, but in odd numbered studies, the mean of $X_1$ was set to be 2.
+We assessed this setting under scenarios 1a and 1b with standard deviations of 1 and 0.5 of study main and interaction effect terms, and we allowed trial sample sizes to either all be the same or for one trial to be large and the rest smaller.

+Finally, we added some simulations with $K=30$ trials in two of the settings (scenario 1a and 1b with trial main and interaction coefficient standard deviations of 0.5 and 0, respectively) to determine if there were differences in performance based on number of trials (the remainder of the simulations had $K=10$).

 For each simulation setup, we generated 1,000 simulated datasets.
-Necessary packages included causalToolbox for the S-learner and X-learner \citep{kunzel2019metalearners}, grf for the causal forest\citep{athey_generalized_2019}, rpart for the ensemble tree \citep{therneau2015package}, ranger for the ensemble forest \citep{wright2015ranger}, glmnet for the ensemble lasso \citep{friedman2017package}, and lme4 for the mixed effects meta-analysis \citep{bates2010lme4}.
-Some functions were based off of those in the ifedtree package \citep{tan_tree-based_2021} but were adapted to the setting in which data could be shared across trials.
-For each method and each iteration, performance of the different approaches was assessed based on the mean squared error (MSE) between the true individual CATE estimates and the estimated individual CATE estimates, and these MSEs were ultimately averaged across the 1,000 repetitions.
+Necessary packages included causalToolbox for the S-learner and X-learner \citep{kunzel2019metalearners}, grf for the causal forest \citep{athey_generalized_2019}, rpart for the ensemble tree \citep{therneau2015package}, ranger for the ensemble forest \citep{wright_ranger_2017}, glmnet for the ensemble lasso \citep{friedman2017package}, and lme4 for the mixed effects meta-analysis \citep{bates2010lme4}.
+Ensembling functions were based off of those in the ifedtree package \citep{tan2022tree} but were adapted to the setting in which data could be shared across trials.
+In all non-parametric approaches, hyperparameters were set to be the defaults, except that the causal forest was set to use 1,000 trees instead of the default of 2,000 for computational ease, and honesty was set to false for the preliminary simulations.
+For each method and each iteration, performance of the different approaches was assessed based on the mean squared error (MSE) between the true individual CATEs and the estimated individual CATEs, and these MSEs were ultimately averaged across the 1,000 repetitions.
+Code containing all adapted methods and implementation of the simulations can be found at the github repo: \verb|https://github.com/carlyls/CATE_multiRCT|.